Get the Recipes

 Haven't you ever wished that your juicy pork chops were perfectly seasoned all the way to the center?
-Or that your tender pork tenderloin were just a bit juicier and fattier?
-Or maybe that your flavorful, smoky ribs had a decisive snap to their bite?
-Sausages are like the Voltron of the grilled pork world, combining the best characteristics of all the other popular cuts of pork into one perfectly juicy, always tender, well-seasoned through-and-through, universe-saving package.*
+Or that your pork tenderloin were just a bit juicier and fattier?
+Or maybe that your flavorful, smoky ribs had a decisive snap when you bit in?
+Sausages are like the Voltron of the grilled-pork world, combining the best characteristics of all the other popular cuts of pork into one perfectly juicy, always-tender, well-seasoned-through-and-through, universe-saving package.*

-On top of all that, sausages are inexpensive (they're made with cheap cuts like shoulder and trimmings), come in convenient serving-sized packages, and even at the crummiest of supermarkets, come in at least a half dozen flavors to choose from.
+On top of all that, sausages are inexpensive (they're made with cheap cuts, like shoulder and trimmings); are available in convenient serving-sized packages; and, even at the crummiest of supermarkets, come in at least a half dozen flavors.
 They really are one of the ideal foods for the backyard grill.

-Ideal, that is, provided two simple things: you start with great sausages, and you don't mess 'em up.
+Ideal, that is, provided you do two simple things: start with great sausages, and don't mess 'em up.
 That's easier said than done.

 With 18 pounds of sausages in hand and a few bags of coal, I fired up the grill last weekend for a marathon of prodding, poking, flipping, burning, slow-cooking, steaming, smoking, and otherwise manhandling the tube steak until I arrived at what I believe is the best method to take them from raw to cooked on the grill.
 Here's what went down.